boyhagemann/Form/README.md

 * Generate forms using a fluent interface
 * Present data from other models as choice fields like select lists, radio buttons or checkboxes.
+* Render a whole form at once or render just one element in your view script.

 ## Install